 3] Run ChkDsk

-If the error is related with Storage, i.e. hard disk errors, you need to repair it.
+If the error is related to Storage, i.e. hard disk errors, you need to repair it.
 You should run chkdsk in the command prompt to resolve those issues.

 If this cannot solve your problem, you may have to think about replacing your hard drive.
 When you do so, make sure to backup all your data on the Windows 10 PC.
 You can also use it as a secondary hard drive.